YoavOrenbach/HumanController/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-No need for any extra hardware besides a video camera.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+In order to use Human Controller you will need to have:
 * Working video camera
 * Video game (choose any game and the app simulates the keys)